hsmitha26/express-sweater-weather/README.md

 * local server: `http://localhost:3000`
 * production: `https://express-weather-forecast.herokuapp.com/`

+## Postman

-## In Postman, append the url to expose the below endpoints or click the `Run in Postman` button to import the collection of endpoints.
+In Postman, append the url to expose the below endpoints or click the `Run in Postman` button to import the collection of endpoints.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/25daa3b4d3b77e758000)